sandiwinter/winter_mvc/README.md

-# winter_mvc
+# Winter MVC

-Extra lightweight MVC library suitable for WordPress Plugins or other cases
+Extra lightweight MVC library suitable for WordPress Plugins or other cases, inspired by CodeIgniter